MaximeRobeyns/agnfinder/docs/source/inference.rst

 We wish to optimise this ELBO objective over both :math:`\theta` and :math:`\phi`.
 While the gradient :math:`\nabla_{\theta, \phi}\mathcal{L}(\theta,
-\phi; y, x)` is in general intractable, we can use Monte Carlo approximation as well as the 'reparametrisation trick' to obtain a good unbiased estimator :math:`\tilde{\nabla}_{\theta, \phi}\mathcal{L}(\theta, \phi; y, x)`.
+\phi; y, x)` is in general intractable, we can use Monte Carlo approximations as well as the 'reparametrisation trick' to obtain a good unbiased estimator :math:`\tilde{\nabla}_{\theta, \phi}\mathcal{L}(\theta, \phi; y, x)`.